safalsigdel/safalsigdel.github.io/_posts/2020-07-31-Microsoft's Edge browser is crashing if you have Google set as default search.md

 <img src='https://cdn.vox-cdn.com/thumbor/gO2GLqW5YYDtYrMmgIsmc2vReeg=/0x0:2040x1360/1200x800/filters:focal(857x517:1183x843)/cdn.vox-cdn.com/uploads/chorus_image/image/67135868/acastro_200207_3900_Edge_0001.0.0.jpg' width='700px' /><br/>
-Microsoft's new Edge browser is randomly crashing when users type into the address bar tonight.
-The issues appear to be affecting Edge users who have selected Google as the default search engine.
-Microsoft says it's aware of the problems and the company's Edge team is investigating.
+Microsoft's new Edge browser started randomly crashing when users typed into the address bar tonight.
+The issues appear to have affected Edge users who have selected Google as the default search engine.
+Microsoft investigated the problem and now says it's believed to have been resolved.
 <a href='https://www.theverge.com/2020/7/30/21348923/microsoft-edge-crash-address-bar-google-search-browser-issues'> Source <a/>